 Then, we ranked each neighborhood in Shreveport, Louisiana for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Shreveport to live.
-Or skip to the end to see the list of all 18 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 18 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Shreveport

-As we mentioned earlier, the neighborhoods in Shreveport aren't all bad.
+As mentioned earlier, the neighborhoods in Shreveport aren’t all bad.
 Springlake-University Terrace takes the cake as the best place to live in Shreveport.

 We ranked the neighborhoods from worst to best in the chart below.